seunghan47/L-beauty/README.md

 # lbeauty - E-commerce Project

 Welcome to the **lbeauty** e-commerce project!
-This is a full-stack web application designed to allow customers to browse and order beauty products and services online.
-The project utilizes modern web technologies and cloud services to provide a seamless shopping experience.
+This is a full-stack web application designed to allow customers to browse and search a local retail beauty supply store online.
+The project utilizes modern web technologies and cloud services to provide a good user experience.

 ## Table of Contents
 - [Features](#features)